Disclaimer Examples

 • Content creators who reference affiliate products

-In the screenshot below, see how Casey, owner of the food and lifestyle blog Get On My Plate, uses a conversational tone for her affiliate disclaimer and clearly states that she gets monetary compensation whenever anyone uses the links on her site.
+In the screenshot below, see how Casey, the owner of the food and lifestyle blog Get On My Plate, uses a conversational tone in her affiliate disclaimer and clearly states that she receives monetary compensation whenever anyone uses the links on her site.

 Get-On-My-Plateffiliate-disclaimer